-Risk Method description Change in Solvency Cover as a % Change in Solvency Capital Requirement (€000s) Market and Liquidity Concentration Risk Stress reflecting risk that arises from large investment in individual counterparties and single name exposures. -3% 9,595 Risk Sensitivities Interest Rate Risk Stress reflecting changes in the level of the basic risk free interest rates is captured. -6% 21,291 Spread Risk Stress reflecting sensitivity of the value of assets and liabilities to changes in the level or in the volatility of credit spreads over the risk-free interest rate term structure. -13% 47,427 Property Risk Stress reflecting risk that arises as a result of sensitivity of assets, liabilities and financial investments to the level or volatility of market prices of property. -3% 10,982 Equity Risk Stress reflecting risk that the value of an asset or liability will change due to fluctuations in the level or volatility of the market prices for equities.
-0% 0 Credit Risk Sensitivities Counterparty Default Risk Stress to reflect possible losses due to unexpected default, or deterioration in the credit standing, of the counterparties and debtors of insurance and reinsurance undertakings. -3% 11,025 ORSA Underwriting and Market Stress test where claims increases materially both on a one off and recurring basis and investment losses -20% 24,525 Scenarios Underwriting Stress test where business mix changes adversely.
-12% -29,646 Underwriting Stress test where regulatory conditions adversely change. -44% 16,154
+Risk Method description Change in Solvency Cover as a % Change in Solvency Capital Requirement (€000s) Market and Liquidity Risk Concentration Risk Stress reflecting risk that arises from large investment in individual counterparties and single name exposures. -3% 9,384 Sensitivities Interest Rate Risk Stress reflecting changes in the level of the basic risk free interest rates is captured. -6% 20,664 Spread Risk Stress reflecting sensitivity of the value of assets and liabilities to changes in the level or in the volatility of credit spreads over the risk-free interest rate term structure. -14% 50,937 Property Risk Stress reflecting risk that arises as a result of sensitivity of assets, liabilities and financial investments to the level or volatility of market prices of property. -3% 10,585

+Equity Risk Stress reflecting risk that the value of an asset or liability will change due to fluctuations in the level or volatility of the market prices for equities. -2% 6,670 Credit Risk Sensitivities Counterparty Default Risk Stress to reflect possible losses due to unexpected default, or deterioration in the credit standing, of the counterparties and debtors of insurance and reinsurance undertakings. -3% 11,280 ORSA Scenarios Underwriting and Market Stress test where claims increases materially both on a one off and recurring basis and investment losses. -25% 13,747 Underwriting Stress test where regulatory conditions adversely change. -13% -1,572 Operational Stress test under a cyber-attack scenario. -15% -16,408